 Are you considering making the investment in new footing for your horse arena?
-We’ve gathered everything you need to know about horse arena footing products, why they’re important, and the key factors for textile footing that will contribute to the overall success of your Premier Equestrian arena.
+We’ve gathered everything you need to know about horse arena footing products, such as geotextile arena footing, why they’re important, and the key factors for textile footing that will contribute to the overall success of your Premier Equestrian arena.

 Textiles and fibers retain moisture and stabilize arena sand by binding loose particles.
 Fibers mimic the effects of a grass rooting system.
 The horses’ hooves ride on top of the surface rather than in it.
 These textiles and fiber materials require a specific blend of sand, as well as water and specific grooming equipment.